-Sydney Hammond Memorial Short Story Writing Competition 2019
+Sydney Hammond Short Story Writing Competition 2020 NOW CLOSED.
+Theme for 2021 is COURAGE.

-Winner $200AU + anthology cover based on the winner’s story
+Winner $250AU Hawkeye Publishing Gift Voucher + anthology cover based on the winner’s story

 (Sponsorship Opportunities Available – Contact Carolyn)